martimestre03/PythonPlotter/README.md

 ## 📝 License

-MIT License – Free to use, share, and modify!
+MIT License – Free to use and share!

----

-Made with ❤️ for data and sensors!